 LIVELIHOOD EMPOWERMENT OF TRIBAL WOMEN THROUGH THE SELF HELP GROUPS (SHG)

-Asia Initiatives is working in conjunction with Shramjivi Janata Sahayyak Mandal to assist 540 members of rural poor communities in 10 hamlets of Maharastra, India.
+In 2017, Asia Initiatives worked in conjunction with Shramjivi Janata Sahayyak Mandal to assist 540 members of rural poor communities in 10 hamlets of Maharastra, India.
 Our joint effort is promoting childcare and education as well as supporting the livelihoods of Katkari women and youth.

 The Katkari people are a scattered Indian tribe that collectively comprises 123 hamlets of Poladpur in Maharashtra, India.
 Traditionally, the Katkari people use the forest as a source of food and livelihood.
 In the past, community members struggled to survive within their communities due to the lack of infrastructure, connectivity and opportunities.